rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 How do we actually do the updates?

-1. Standup machines to be used to create a new test cluster 2.
+1. Deploy machines for new test cluster (might already be done)
+2.

 ----